databrary/guide/README.md

       - Ethics

 - Ethics
-  - more specific here than in other sections
+  - Be more specific here than in other sections
    - why would use different forms and what you are agreeing too

   - What kind of approvals/permissions are needed